Money Smart Athlete Blog

 By Marianna Kazazi, The Sports Financial Literacy Academy

 In the transitional world of professional sports, athletes are presented with a unique opportunity to transcend their traditional roles.
-With the advent of technology-driven changes, athletes have the chance to not only excel in their respective fields, but also to leave a significant mark in the entrepreneurial arena.
+But with the advent of technology-driven changes, athletes have the chance to not only excel in their respective fields, but also to leave a significant mark in the entrepreneurial arena.

 While in the past athletes relied heavily on their sports careers for income, the realization that their athletic careers are often short-lived prompted many to diversify their income streams.
 A number of athletes have ventured into entrepreneurship, leveraging their personal brand, financial resources, and connections to launch businesses across various industries.
 This transition has been facilitated by the growing impact of technology in the sports industry.

 Athletes are progressively diving into the realm of sports technology.
-They are putting their investments into or even founding startups that specialize in sports technology, with the objective of improving performance, safety, and fan engagement.
-In 2021, NBA superstar LeBron James, alongside notable figures like tennis sensation Naomi Osaka and the musician Drake, made investments in StatusPRO.
+They are putting their investments into or even founding start-ups that specialize in sports technology, with the objective of improving performance, safety, and fan engagement.
+For example, in 2021, NBA superstar LeBron James, alongside notable figures like tennis sensation Naomi Osaka and the musician Drake, made investments in StatusPRO.
 StatusPRO is a sports technology and gaming company that merges player data with XR (augmented reality and virtual reality) to develop a range of training and fan engagement products for both businesses and consumers.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].